gagolews/stringi/devel/sphinx/_build/html/_sources/rapi/stri_info.rst.txt

 Value
 ~~~~~

-If ``short==TRUE``, then a single string providing information on the default character encoding, locale, and Unicode as well as ICU version is returned.
+If ``short`` is ``TRUE``, then a single string providing information on the default character encoding, locale, and Unicode as well as ICU version is returned.

 Otherwise, a list with the following components is returned: